Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Some preliminary estimates

 \end{proposition} The lower bound in the first inequality is due to Li and Yau in \cite[Corollary 1]{LY83}, while the upper bound was obtained by Chen and Yang in \cite[Theorem 3.1]{CY07}.
 On the other hand inequality $\lambda_1(\Om)T(\Om)\leq \om_n$ follows directly from using the torsion function as a competitor in the Rayleigh quotient defining $\lambda_1$.

 \begin{lemma} Let $\Om\in\A$, $k\geq 1$, and let $w$ be the torsion function of $\Om$ and $u_k$ some $L^2$-normalized eigenfunction.
 Then

-\end{lemma} \begin{proof} The first estimate $w\leq \frac{1}{2n}$ is a consequence of Talenti's inequality (see \cite[Theorem 1 (iv)]{Tal76}): the supremum of the torsion function is maximal on the unit ball, on which the torsion function has the explicit expression $w(x)=\frac{1-|x|^2}{2n}$.
+\end{lemma} \begin{proof} {\BBB Talenti's inequality (see \cite[Theorem 1 (iv)]{Tal76}) implies that} the supremum of the torsion function is maximal on the unit ball, on which the torsion function has the explicit expression $w(x)=\frac{1-|x|^2}{2n}${\BBB, hence the first estimate}.
 Then classical heat kernel estimates (see for instance \cite[Ex.
 2.1.8]{D89}) give $|u_k|\leq e^{\frac{1}{8\pi}}\lambda_k(\Om)^\frac{n}{4}$ so